 A positive cash flow means that the company is robust and making profits.
 The company’s liquid assets are increasing which allows them the ability to reinvest in their company, pay back shareholders and expenses, and provide a barrier of protection when future financial challenges arise.
 The company must have enough cash or cash-equivalents to be able to handle short-term liabilities.
 This flexibility is what creditors and investors look for.

 The key to making sure that your company does not struggle is to avoid having a lot of profits tied up in accounts receivable and inventory, or overly devoted to capital expenditure.

 Having collateral to offer lenders helps secure better loan terms because it increases creditworthiness.
 Collateral allows for a higher loan amount, lower interest rates and longer repayment terms if desired.
 Should you default, offering collateral upfront gives you greater control on what may be seized.

 Collateral is something that is pledged as an asset to the lender if the borrower defaults on the loan.
 A loan that has collateral involved is called a secured loan and normally has a lower interest rate since it is backed by the collateral.
 There can be many things offered as collateral but the most common are houses, cars, savings accounts, and investment accounts.
 For example, mortgages are loans that have houses as collateral and car loans have the car as collateral.

-In capital funding for businesses collateral includes some mixture of real property, cash accounts, unpaid invoices, inventory and/or equipment, and sometimes a personal guarantee from a co-signer.
+In regards to capital funding for business, collateral includes some mixture of real property, cash accounts, unpaid invoices, inventory and/or equipment, and sometimes a personal guarantee from a co-signer.